Pape Diouf

-Mababa Diouf, known as Papa Diouf or Pape Diouf (18 December 1951 - 31 March 2020) was a Franco-Senegalese football personality who was a sports journalist, agent for football players, and later president of Olympique de Marseille from 2005 to 2009.
+Mababa Diouf, known as Papa Diouf or Pape Diouf (18 December 1951 - 31 March 2020) was a football journalist, agent, and later president of Olympique de Marseille from 2005 to 2009.

 A descendant of a Senegalese military family, Pape Diouf arrived in France at the age of 18.
 After studying political science, he worked, during the 1970's and 1980's, as a sports journalist, maintaining a football column in newspaper La Marseillaise, which focused on Marseille sports life, including Olympique de Marseille.
 In the late 1980s, he joined the daily Le Sport, which was supposed to compete with L'Équipe, but ultimately failed.

-Linked to many people in football, he then became a football agent for several players in the 1990's until 2004.
-That year, he joined the Olympique de Marseille club as general manager, then became chairman of the executive board.
-He was appointed president in 2005, being the first, and only since, black president of a French professional club.
-He remained four years in this post before being ousted in 2009 following internal disagreements.
-Although under his presidency, the club did not win any trophies, they remained in the top 5 of the French Championship standings and regained stability despite a financially difficult period.
+Connected with various individuals in the football world, he then became a football agent for several players in the 1990's until 2004.
+That year, he joined the Olympique de Marseille club as general manager and later became the chairman of the executive board.
+He was appointed president in 2005, being the first and only black president of a French professional club to this day.
+He remained in this post for four years, before being ousted in 2009 following internal disagreements.
+Although the club did not win any trophies under his presidency, they remained in the top five of the French Championship standings and regained stability despite a difficult financial period.
 He later took part in the creation of a journalism school in Marseille and in conferences on football, switching between France and Senegal.
 He died in Dakar at the age of 68, victim of the COVID-19 pandemic.

 Biography

 Early life

 Pape Diouf was born in Abéché in Chad, then still a French colony, where his military father, Demba Diouf, of Senegalese origin, standard bearer of the Free French and Gaullist Forces during World War II, was responsible for the garage of the French army in Fort-Lamy (today N'Djamena).
-His mother's name is Aminata, the second wife of his polygamous father and he comes from a family of eight children.
-His first name Mababa is in tribute to his grandfather, who in diminutive becomes Papa or Pape.
+His mother's name was Aminata, the second wife of his polygamous father and he came from a family of eight children.
+His first name Mababa was in tribute to his grandfather, who in diminutive becomes Papa or Pape.

 When he was six months old, his parents returned to Senegal, the country of his ethnically Serer and Muslim family.
 He lived with his uncle Jean Paul, by African tradition, in Richard Toll (the sugar bastion of Senegal), then in Mauritania, where he completed his schooling from 6 to 10 years.
 Diouf then returned to Dakar for his entry into elementary school.
 He spent two years at the Saint-Michel then enrolled in the Sacré-Cœur middle school, both belonging to the same Catholic school group.
 At the age of 17, his father decided to send him to Marseille at the end of his second year to take his baccalaureate.